Deesus/product-similarity/README.md

 - Uses [Annoy package](https://github.com/spotify/annoy) for locality sensitive hashing (k-approximate-nearest-neighbors) to find similar product images quickly.

 ### Quickstart:
 This project includes development and production versions of the web app.
 Both run on Docker.

-- The production Docker images are the fastest and easiest way to get the app running on your local.
-This version uses the [Amazon Berkley Objects](https://amazon-berkeley-objects.s3.amazonaws.com/index.html) dataset (over 398,000 product images).
-Everything is already included and no setup is required.
-You can still use your own custom dataset (images) in production mode -- see section, _"Running the Web App With Custom Data"_, below on how to do so.

-- The development Docker images include hot reload (live update of code changes), and Flask's debugger is switched on.
 You will need to run your dataset (images) through the neural network and move/rename a few files.
 See section, _"Running the Web App With Custom Data"_, below for more details.

-##### Docker setup:
 1. Ensure you have [Docker and Docker Compose installed](https://docs.docker.com/desktop/install/linux-install/) on your machine.
 2. If you're running the development Docker images or want to use your own dataset, follow the steps in _"Running the Web App With Custom Data"_ below before continuing.
 3. From the terminal, `cd` into the `/web` folder.
 This is the location of the entire web app and its dependencies.